itsuwari/tiny-cipher/README.md

 # tiny-cipher
 ## What is this?
-Protable implementation of encryption algorithms written in C.
+Portable implementation of encryption algorithms written in C.